Eternal-nerd/3D_MODEL_LOADER/README.md

 This program will allow the user to inspect and interact with 3D models via the program window.

 TODO:
+-add GLTF model loading - use TinyGLTF for this?
+-add skybox - actually sky sphere
+-add platform to "stand" on
+-add physics system / COLLISION!!!
 -add overlay/gui text
--add physics system / COLLISION!!!
--add skybox
 -add lighting
 ...